LuisMongeB/FruitClassification/README.md

 - Azure Subscription
 - Azure Machine Learning Workspace

+# Dataset
+My dataset was composed of a couple hundred images of two fruits: black berries and golden berries.
+If you would like to have it for this project feel free to contact me.

+However, I strongly recommend that you collect your own images of two distinct types fruits.
+During data collection you often learn very useful insights that will inform other phases of the ML life cycle.

+The collected dataset should be stored in the following structure:

+.
+└── fruit_classification_datasets/
+    ├── train/
+    │   ├── fruit1/
+    │   │   ├── fruit1_train_image1.jpg
+    │   │   ├── fruit1_train_image2.jpg
+    │   │   └── fruit2_train_image3.jpg
+    │   └── fruit2/
+    │       ├── fruit2_train_image1.jpg
+    │       ├── fruit2_train_image2.jpg
+    │       └── fruit2_train_image3.jpg
+    ├── test/
+    │   ├── fruit1/
+    │   │   ├── fruit1_test_image1.jpg
+    │   │   ├── fruit1_test_image2.jpg
+    │   │   └── fruit1_test_image3.jpg
+    │   └── fruit2/
+    │       ├── fruit2_test_image1.jpg
+    │       ├── fruit2_test_image2.jpg
+    │       └── fruit2_test_image3.jpg

 # Creating environment

 In order to avoid dependency issues, you can create a a Conda environment using the following command: